PatrickConboy/World-of-Warcraft-API/README.md

 - Preferably a Linux-based terminal to run on
 - SQL Alchemy, Flask, requests_oauthlib, and oauthlib.oauth2 must all be installed

-**Note:** This API will be hosted online and use an online database at some point.
-(Not yet implemented)
+**Note:** This API is hosted on heroku and requests can be made using the following base url: https://worldofwarcraft-api.herokuapp.com/

 # API Documentation